cran/seasonal/README.md

          outlier = NULL,
          transform.function = "log")

 The `static` command returns the manual call of a model.
-The call above above can be easily generated from the automatic model:
+The call above can be easily generated from the automatic model:

     static(m)
     static(m, coef = TRUE)  # also fixes the coefficients

-If you are using RStudio, the `inspect` command offers a way to analyze and modify a seasonal adjustment procedure (see the section below for details):
+If you have *Shiny* installed, the `inspect` command offers a way to analyze and modify a seasonal adjustment procedure (see the section below for details):

     inspect(m)

 ### Input

-In *seasonal*, it is possible to use almost the complete syntax of X-13ARIMA-SEAT.
+In *seasonal*, it is possible to use almost the complete syntax of X-13ARIMA-SEATS.
 This is done via the `...` argument in the `seas` function.
 The X-13ARIMA-SEATS syntax uses *specs* and *arguments*, with each spec optionally containing some arguments.
 These spec-argument combinations can be added to `seas` by separating the spec and the argument by a dot (`.`).
 For example, in order to set the 'variables' argument of the 'regression' spec equal to `td` and `ao1999.jan`, the input to `seas` looks like this:

     m <- seas(AirPassengers, regression.variables = c("td", "ao1955.jan"))

 Note that R vectors may be used as an input.
-If a spec is added without any arguments, the spec should be set equal to an empty `list()`.
-Several defaults of `seas` are empty lists, such as the default `seats = list()`.
+If a spec is added without any arguments, the spec should be set equal to an empty string (or, alternatively, to an empty list, as in previous versions).
+Several defaults of `seas` are empty strings, such as the default `seats = ""`.
 See the help page (`?seas`) for more details on the defaults.
+Note the difference between `""` (meaning the spec is enabled but has no arguments) and `NULL` (meaning the spec is disabled).

 It is possible to manipulate almost all inputs to X-13ARIMA-SEATS in this way.
 For instance, example 1 in section 7.1 from the [manual][manual],